ramda/ramda/README.md

 that seem to be unusual in functional languages, including variable length function signatures and functions as objects with properties.

+Ramda will never be a drop-in replacement for Underscore (or LoDash, or even a drop-in-and-mechanically-switch-the-parameter-order-everywhere replacement.)
+It is intended to work with a different style of coding.
 Functional programming is in good part about immutable objects and side-effect free functions.
-We will stick to that as much as feasible, but will not be dogmatic about it.
+While Ramda does not expect to do anything to *enforce* that style, its code should always work to make that style as frictionless as possible.

 As much as we can, we would like the implementation to be both clean and elegant.
 But the API is king: we will sacrifice a great deal of